dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

     }
 }
 ```
+Its important to note, that you can also use the ```$this``` variable to call methods of your current instance.
+This is helpful when a class has a helper method used by other methods.
 ### Method Overload
 Methods in PowerShell classes support overload.
 When we overload a method, we define a method more than once.
 This is similar to defining a function with multiple parameter sets.
-Lets overload the SayHello method and add a new parameter for name.
+Let's overload the SayHello method and add a new parameter for name.
 ```powershell
 class human
 {